 Students who think that their project is potentially worthy of honors should indicate that with a short written proposal to their research adviser by the end of the fall semester of their senior year.
 This provides an occasion for the faculty advisor to give feedback to the student on the worthiness of the project and to plan the second semester in order to assure the quality of the project.
 This conversation helps the faculty to consider potential outside reviewers and schedule oral defenses, and also solidifies in the student's mind the need for progress and ultimate goal of the project.

 A first draft of the paper should be turned in to your advisor no later than April to allow revisions so that a final draft will be ready for delivery to the research advisor, the other faculty, and the outside reader by mid-April.
 The oral defense usually will be scheduled on or about the last day of classes.
 Defenses are open to other majors, interested friends, faculty, and other guests.
 After the defense, the faculty and outside reader will vote in private, based on careful consideration of the quality of the paper and defense, and of the academic maturity of the student during the project year.
+Detailed guidelines can be found on the Earth Sciences Department web site.

 Several have been done in the department.
 Although specific arrangements would need to be made, it is possible to arrange internships with state and federal geologic agencies in Harrisburg.
 Students have also done internships with local consulting companies.
 See any member of the department faculty for possible arrangements.and defense, and of the academic maturity of the student during the project year.